 - Escape Routes

-To prevent any confusion, it’s important to designate several escape routes in your home.
+Indicating designated escape routes within your home will help to avoid confusion and help make for faster thinking.
 Take note of all the exits in your house, including doors and windows.
 It’s preferable to indicate two escape routes for each room so that everyone has more options to get out safely in the event of a home fire.

 - Smoke Alarms

-Next, you should make sure that all of the smoke alarms in your home are functioning properly.
+Be sure to check that all smoke alarms are functioning properly.
 There should be one installed in each bedroom as well as outside of each sleeping area.
 Smoke alarms must also be present on each level of the house, including the basement.
 Having the right number of functioning alarms in your home is a vital aspect of basic fire preparation.